henry-purcell/henry-purcell.github.io/purcell-society-edition.md

 ## The Purcell Society Edition

 This page gives details of which volumes of the Purcell Society Edition have been published, and by which publisher (either Novello & Co. or Stainer & Bell).
 All future volumes in the series will be published by Stainer & Bell.
 Please follow the links below for details of the contents of each volume, the availability of scores and parts, and information on older, now superseded, volumes in the series.
+For Stainer & Bell volumes, further information is available in a [brochure (PDF)](t108_2020.pdf).

 [Volume 1](/purcell-society-edition/vol-1.md) – Three Occasional Odes (Stainer & Bell, 2008)
 [Volume 2](/purcell-society-edition/vol-2.md) – Timon of Athens (Novello, 1994)